jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

         ...
         self.assertTrue(-1)

-  the terminal shows tests are still passing
+  and the terminal shows both tests are still passing

 * I add a new line